Sam231221/FoodLovers/readme.md

    This last query does the thing.

 PostGIS is a spatial database extender for PostgreSQL object-relational database.
 It adds support for geographic objects allowing location queries to be run in SQL

+# Understanding Two Types oF model
+  Customer -> Only pays for food.
+  Vendor -> Have a Restaurant and manages items, categories and also can buy food.